 One of the things that Shipt is good at is scaling very quickly and launching cities very fast.
 This is according to Bill Smith, the founder of Shipt.
 They have a whole team dedicated to hiring the shoppers in the market and it’s a huge process.

 The average Shipt shopper earns about $17 to $20 an hour and already includes tips.
-Customers are not actually required to pay tips.
+Customers are not responsible for paying tips.
 However, they often do.

 They really didn’t have tipping in the app when they started Shipt.
 According to Smith, they had so many customers requesting this feature to be added to the app since they often do not carry cash to give to the Shipt shopper.
 So, they decided to add it in the early days of the company and the customers find it absolutely convenient.

-The hiring process of Shipt shoppers starts out by filling out applications on their website.
-They are interviewed by video, go through a thorough background check and screening.
+The hiring process for Shipt shoppers starts out by filling out applications on their website.
+They are interviewed by video and go through a thorough background check and screening.
 The process only takes a few days.

 The shoppers can be as young as 18 in Colorado.
 However, the average shopper is a 35-year-old woman.
-Requirements include at least one year’s experience as a licensed driver, an automobile that was built after 2000, the ability to lift at least 25 pounds, an insulated cooler bag, and also knows how to navigate a phone app.
+Requirements include at least one year’s experience as licensed Shipt drivers, an automobile that was built after 2000, the ability to lift at least 25 pounds, an insulated cooler bag, and also knowing how to navigate a phone app.
 Also as part of the screening process, shoppers are also asked about driving tickets and convictions for theft or felonies.

 The system is similar to being an Uber driver.
-Shoppers make their own schedule.
+Shoppers make their own schedules.
 There is no minimum or maximum amount of time they must work.